ACE: Attribution-Controlled Knowledge Editing for Multi-hop Factual Recall: Related Work in Details

-Multi-hop reasoning, requires LLMs to chain multiple pieces of information to arrive at an answer, poses a significant challenge for KE \citep{yao2023editing, cohen2024evaluating}.
+\paragraph{Multi-hop Reasoning and Knowledge Editing.} Multi-hop reasoning, requires LLMs to chain multiple pieces of information to arrive at an answer, poses a significant challenge for KE \citep{yao2023editing, cohen2024evaluating}.
 Editing a single fact involved in a multi-hop chain can inadvertently disrupt the model's ability to perform the entire reasoning chain.
 The MQuAKE benchmark \citet{zhong2023mquake} highlighted the poor performance of existing KE methods on multi-hop requests, revealing that edits often fail to propagate effectively when the edited fact is an intermediate step.

 \name advances IFMET \citep{zhang2024locate} by proposing a neuron-level editing mechanism: While IFMET observed that multi-hop editing via deeper FFN layers enhances performance, it lacked mechanistic insights into why deeper layers matter.
 Through query-value activation dynamics analysis, we reveal that deeper layers host value neurons processing multi-hop reasoning triggered by implicit subjects (acting as query-like activators) resolved in earlier layers.
 Unlike IFMET’s layer-level heuristic approach, \name establishes an interpretable neuron-editing framework guided by attribution analysis — it achieves robust multi-hop knowledge updates by precisely identifying and modulating query-value activation pathways.
 This shift from layer-centric to neuron-centric mechanism interpretation constitutes our core innovation.